 Open Calls for Papers

-Submissions are invited for a Topical Issue of EPJ B on Extreme Value Statistics and Search in Biology: Theory and Simulations.
+Submissions are invited for a Topical Issue of EPJ B on Superconducting Graphene.

-The issue is open to everyone working in the field.
+Original research papers, Mini-reviews, and Colloquium-type focusing on the latest experimental, theoretical or computational advancements related are welcome.
 We invite contributors to communicate their intention to submit manuscripts for this Topical Issue to the Guest Editors as soon as possible.
 Please provide the tentative title of the paper and a short abstract.
-The full manuscripts should be submitted before the deadline directly to the EPJB Editorial Office at https://www.editorialmanager.com/epjb/.
+The full manuscripts should be submitted before the deadline directly to the EPJ B Editorial Office at https://www.editorialmanager.com/epjb/.

-Submissions should be clearly identified as intended for the Topical Issue " Extreme Value Statistics and Search in Biology: Theory and Simulations".
-Papers will be published continuously and will appear (as soon as accepted) on the journal website.
+Submissions should be clearly identified as intended for the Topical Issue on ‘Superconducting Graphene’.
+Papers will be published continuously and will appear as soon as accepted on the journal website.
 The electronic version of the Topical Issue will contain all accepted papers in the order of publication.
 All submitted papers will be refereed according to the usual high standards of the journal.
-More general information about EPJB including instructions for authors is available at http://epjb.epj.org/.
+More information about EPJ B, including instructions for authors is available here.

-EPJ is a hybrid journal offering Open Access publication via the Open Choice programme.
-We have a growing number of Springer Compact “Publish and Read” arrangements – see here – which enable authors to publish OA at no direct cost (all costs are paid centrally).
-As of April 2020 this list includes Austria, the Netherlands, Qatar, Finland, Norway, Sweden, Hungary, Poland, the UK, Switzerland and Germany.
+EPJ B is a hybrid journal offering Open Access publication via the Open Choice programme and a growing number of Springer Compact “Publish and Read” arrangements which enable authors to publish OA at no direct cost (all costs are paid centrally).